R\'enyi Resolvability and Its Applications to the Wiretap Channel: Proof of Proposition

 For the $n$-letter version of the problem, $\calM_{n}=\{1,\ldots,\e^{nR}\}$, and the channel $P_{Y|X}^{n}$, used $n$ times, can be considered as a superletter channel.
-Hence the one-shot bounds given in Lemmas \ref{lem:oneshotach} and \ref{lem:oneshotcon} can be used to prove Theorem \ref{thm:multiletter}.
+Hence the one-shot bounds given in Lemmas \ref{lem:oneshotach} and \ref{lem:oneshotcon} can be used to prove Proposition \ref{thm:multiletter}.